grum-tez/archetype-docs/docs/tests/framework.md

 The choice of [Typescript](https://www.typescriptlang.org/) (TS) language is motivated by its *strongly-typed* aspect.
 A typed language helps validating the code at compilation time and reduce the effort and time to production.

-Moreover it is one of the best-equipped languages in IDEs (like [VSCode](https://code.visualstudio.com/), [IntelliJ](https://www.jetbrains.com/help/idea/typescript-support.html), ...) as they provide with inlined code information (function docs and signatures, code navigation and refactoring, ...) and powerful [linters](https://www.testim.io/blog/what-is-a-linter-heres-a-definition-and-quick-start-guide/) to help detect issues at the time of coding, rather than at test execution, or even worse, after the contract is deployed.
+Moreover it is fully-equipped in IDEs (like [VSCode](https://code.visualstudio.com/), [IntelliJ](https://www.jetbrains.com/help/idea/typescript-support.html), ...) with inlined code information (function docs and signatures, code navigation and refactoring, ...) and [linters](https://www.testim.io/blog/what-is-a-linter-heres-a-definition-and-quick-start-guide/) to detect issues at the time of coding, rather than at test execution, or even worse, after the contract is deployed.

 ## Contract Binding